Long-term Effects of LSD

 - Naltrexone.
 This drug blocks or minimizes opioids – substances that act on the nervous system similarly to morphine – and is usually used to treat alcohol and opioid dependence.

-Others have suggested an alternative possible HPPD treatment using lamotrigine – a drug that stabilizes the mood stabilizer and anti-epileptic mediation.5
+Others have suggested an alternative possible HPPD treatment using lamotrigine – a mood stabilizer and anti-epileptic mediation.5

 Individual counseling and group therapy may also be of some help to you for learning how to deal with HPPD episodes and lead a healthier, happier life.